Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/01-Intro-Concurrency-&-Parallelism/Readme.md

 ## In Class Activity II (30 min)

-Before we delve deep into GCD in the next lesson, let's explore a simplified example of what *implementing Concurrency* __*without GCD*__ might entail...
+Before we delve deeper into GCD in the next lesson, let's explore a simplified example of what implementing Concurrency __*without GCD*__ might entail...

 ### Part 1 - Individually